hmil/portails/README.md

 # Sample game

 TODO:
-- snap portal to end of edge to avoid overhangs and burried portals
+- [x] snap portal to end of edge to avoid overhangs and burried portals
-- Attempt to write a joint to handle through-portal physics
+- [ ] Attempt to write a joint to handle through-portal physics
+- [ ] Fix performance